chaupal/jxta-c/win32/README.txt

 General
 =======

-Currently, we support only Visual Studio .NET 2003 to build JXTA-C. Therefore, the old VC6 project files in the current CVS tree are obsolete.
+Currently, we support only Visual Studio .NET 2005 to build JXTA-C.

 To create JXTA-C on Windows you need following libraries: